 Bayard Rustin LGBT and Social Justice Themed Living Community

-Adjusting to college life can be challenging for many students, especially those at a large, urban university like U of L. The Rustin Community is the first of its kind at a Kentucky college or university, providing students the opportunity to be part of an intentional community of supportive others who want to create safe, welcoming spaces to talk about sexual orientation, gender expression, and the spectrum of identity.
+Adjusting to college life can be challenging for many students, especially those at a large, urban university like U of L. The Rustin Community is the first of its kind at a Kentucky college or university, providing students the opportunity to be part of an intentional community of supportive peers who want to create safe, welcoming spaces to talk about sexual orientation, gender identity, expression, and the spectrum of identity.

 The Rustin Community may be the right housing option if you:

 • Want to live and study with others who are interested in LGBT issues and concerns

 • Are interested in social justice and activism

 • Would like support in exploring aspects of your own identity

 • Are inspired by the life of Bayard Rustin to serve others